-Usually, I double the recipe and save 2 or 3 batches in the freezer.
-It is a great meal to make ahead of time and save for the future.
+Usually, I double the recipe and save 2 or 3 portions in the freezer.
+It is a great sauce to make ahead of time and save for the future.

 There are several forms and versions of preparing this sauce.
 Some people add pancetta or bacon; others do a combination of beef and pork meat.
 I once tried a recipe from an Italian lady, where she added chicken liver… It was very good.

-- 1 tablespoon of olive oil
+- 2 tablespoons olive oil

-- 1 medium onion finely chopped
+- 1 medium onion, finely chopped

-- 2 cloves garlic finely chopped
+- 4 cloves garlic, finely chopped

-- 1 large carrot peeled and grated
+- 1 medium carrot, peeled and grated

-- 1 1/2 lbs of ground beef low fat content 90-10 or 93-7)
+- 1 1/2 lbs ground beef, (low fat content 90-10 or 93-7)

-- Freshly ground black pepper to taste
+- Freshly ground black pepper, to taste

 - 1 beef bouillon cube

-- 3/4 cup of marsala wine
+- 3/4 cup red wine (see notes)

-- 2 cans of tomato sauce 8oz
+- 2 cans (8oz) tomato sauce

-- 1 oz can of petite diced tomato 15.5
+- 1 can (15.5oz) petite diced tomatoes

 - 1 bay leaf

-- 1 tablespoon of dry oregano
+- 1 tablespoon dry oregano

-- Add the beef bouillon and and stir until completely dissolved.
+- Add the beef bouillon and stir until completely dissolved.
 Season with pepper to taste.
-Stir in the wine and allow it to cook into the meat, 3 minutes.
-Add the warm milk and allow it to absorb into the meat for 1 minute.
+Stir in the wine and allow it to cook into the meat, about 3 minutes.